Parth-RK/Portals2D/README.md

 - **G**: Toggle gravity on/off
 - **B**: Create a box at cursor position
 - **C**: Create a circle at cursor position
-- **P**: Create portals (press twice to create a pair)
+- **D**: Debug Stats
 - **Left Click**: Grab and drag objects
 - **Release Left Click**: Throw the object
-- **Right Click**: Open object properties menu (resize, rotate)
+- **Right Click**: click on object/portal to delete it

 ### Gameplay
 1. Create objects using the B and C keys.
-2. Place portals on surfaces using the P key (press twice for a pair).
-3. Objects will teleport between linked portals, conserving momentum.
+2. Objects will teleport between linked portals, conserving momentum.
-4. Drag objects with the left mouse button and throw them by releasing.
+3. Drag objects with the left mouse button and throw them by releasing.
-5. Right-click on objects to resize or rotate them.
+4. Right-click on objects to delete them.

 ## Project Structure
 ```